- Share this article on Facebook

 [Warning: This story contains spoilers from the season-three episode, “No More Mr. Noishe Guy,” of Fox’s The Mindy Project.]

-What did you think of tonight’s episode?
+What did you think of last Tuesday’s episode?
 Sound off in the comments below!

 Sign up for THR news straight to your inbox every day